jasanford24/jasanford24.github.io/_posts/2016-10-04-project-two.md

 ## Test
 Evaluation of the 2000's Top 100 Hits Billboard Data Set

-The following graph shows the relation between song ranking and number of weeks on the chart.
+<br>The following graph shows the relation between song ranking and number of weeks on the chart.</br>

 <img src="https://jasanford24.github.io/images/billboard_scatter.png">